-Known for its boldness, ferocity, strength and stamina, the wolverine is the world’s largest mustelid after the giant otter.
+Known for its boldness, strength, stamina and keen sense of smell, the wolverine is the world’s largest mustelid after the giant otter.

 Size: 65-105 cm / 26-41 in (males), 63-89 cm / 25-35 in (females)